 Eugene Rothman, PhD, Associate Director for Academic Development and Senior Fellow, The Sue and Leonard Miller Center for Contemporary Judaic Studies, University of Miami, Miami, FL

 Professor Haim Shaked, The Dr. M. Lee Pearce Professor of Middle East Peace Studies; Director, The Sue and Leonard Miller Center for Contemporary Judaic Studies and The George Feldenkreis Program in Judaic Studies; University of Miami, Miami, FL

 Andrés Spokoiny, CEO and President, Jewish Funders Network

-The Jewish Lens is made possible by generous grants from The Covenant Foundation, UJA-Federation of New York, and individual donors.
+The Jewish Lens program is made possible by generous grants from The Covenant Foundation, UJA-Federation of New York, and private donors.

 The Jewish Lens is a dynamic, interdisciplinary curriculum that focuses on Jewish values and Jewish communities worldwide through the art of photography.
 Based on the work of photographer Zion Ozeri, whose images capture the diversity of the world Jewish community, the program encourages participants to document their own Jewish communities and curate exhibitions of their work.